pubnub/pubnub-mcp-server/resources/sdk_docs/swift_message-actions.md

 # Message Actions API for Swift Native SDK

-Use message actions to add/remove metadata on published messages (for example, receipts or reactions).
-Subscribe to a channel to receive message action events in real time, or fetch past message actions from Message Persistence.
+Use message actions to add or remove metadata on published messages (for example, receipts and reactions).
+Subscribe to channels to receive real-time message action events.
+You can also fetch past message actions independently or when fetching original messages.

+##### Reactions
+"Message Reactions" is a specific use of Message Actions for emoji/social reactions.

+##### Message Actions vs. Message Reactions
-- Message Actions: low-level API to attach metadata (read receipts, delivery confirmations, custom data).
+- Message Actions: Low-level API to add arbitrary metadata to messages (read receipts, delivery confirmations, custom data).
-- Message Reactions: use of Message Actions specifically for emoji/social reactions.
-Same underlying API.
+- Message Reactions: Using Message Actions specifically for emoji/social reactions.
+In PubNub Core and Chat SDKs, the same underlying API may be referred to as Message Reactions.

 ## Add message action

+##### Requires Message Persistence
-Requires Message Persistence: enable in the Admin Portal for your key.
+Message Persistence must be enabled for your key in the Admin Portal.

 Add an action to a published message.
 The response includes the added action.

 ### Method(s)

 Use this Swift method:

 ```
 `1func addMessageAction(
 2    channel: String,